Lighthouses of the United States: Southeastern Pennsylvania

 River estuary brings ships to the historic port of Philadelphia.
 There

-are no longer any traditional lighthouses on the Delaware River, but there
+are no longer any traditional lighthouses on Pennsylvania's portion of the Delaware River, but there

 is a former light station in Chester and an interesting example of a privately-built